Celebrate Spring with LRPPG!

 - Butterfly-themed crafts and engaging nature-inspired art projects for children.

-- Complimentary facepainting for children.
+- Complimentary facepainting and seasonal refreshements

-- Community information and resources fair hosted by local groups and featuring a “bingo” game incentivizing visits to each of our exhibiting partners.
+- Community information and resources fair hosted by local groups

 - Passive jam-making workshops with fresh, locally-sourced fruits, guided by Master Food Preservers.